 He has been invited by the Kennedy School of Government & Harvard Law School, Harvard University; Pennsylvania State University, Stanford University, and the World Economic Forum to present his views on various issues and themes like strategy, outsourcing and economic development, in addition to speaking at TEDx and Unreasonable Thinking Summit.

 He has developed the assessment frameworks for Municipal Performance Index and Ease of Living for the Ministry of Housing and Urban Affairs, Government of India that would be used to assess cities within the country.
-He is also the author of Social Progress Index for Indian States, Districts and Cities, India City Competitiveness Report, India State Competitiveness Report, India Manufacturing Competitiveness Report, India State Sustainability Report, Livability Report, Creative Economy of Indian Cities and States et al. that are published on periodic basis.
+He is also the author of Social Progress Index for Indian States, Districts and Cities, India City Competitiveness Report, India State Competitiveness Report, India Manufacturing Competitiveness Report, India State Sustainability Report, Livability Report, Creative Economy of Indian Cities and States et al. that are published on a periodic basis.

 He is also a columnist with IANS in addition to his contributions being published by Economic Times, Hindu, Business Insider, Hindu Business Line, Mint, Financial Express, Outlook Business, Governance Now, Business Today et al. In all, he has written over 500 opinion pieces apart from publishing academic research (cases and articles).
 Based on his work, three awards have been constituted within the country, titled State Competitiveness Awards, wherein the Chief Ministers are awarded; City Competitiveness Awards wherein City Heads are awarded, and the Institute for Competitiveness Strategy Awards, wherein the corporates are awarded for their strategic acumen.
 He chairs the jury and curates the Porter Prize in addition to curating events like the National Competitiveness Forum, Shared Value Summit, Thinkers 50 (India), etc. As for his interest in entrepreneurship, he is a keen investor and has seed funded enterprises like Business World, Mettl, Soul Ace et al.